 Light deprivation greenhouse

 The process of light deprivation (or light dep) forces plants to grow faster because they continuously get sunlight.
-This is obviously impossible with nature.
+This is impossible with nature.
 So farmers use lighting systems to extend the lighting circle, which results in faster growth.
 It can be used for indoor and outdoor gardening and is very popular for growing cannabis.

 Water - The essence of life